solliancenet/microsoft-mysql-developer-guide/11_Architectures/11_Architectures.md

 # MySQL architectures

-As you have progressed through this guide, you have learned about various ways to build and deploy applications using many different services in Azure.
-Although we covered many topics, there are many other creative ways one could build and deploy MySQL-based services.
+By progressing through this guide, there have been various ways presented to build and deploy applications using many different services in Azure.
+Although we covered many topics, there are many other creative and different ways to build and deploy MySQL-based services.

 The [Azure Architecture center](https://docs.microsoft.com/azure/architecture/) provides many different examples of how to create different architectures.
 Although some of them utilize other database persistence technologies, these could easily be substituted with Azure Database for MySQL - Flexible Server.